ViktorAJStein/Regularized_f_Divergence_Particle_Flows/README.md

 Feedback / Contact
 ---------------------------
 This code is written and maintained by [Viktor Stein](mailto:stein@math.tu-berlin.de).
 Any comments, feedback, questions and bug reports are welcome!
+Alternatively you can use the [GitHub issue tracker](https://github.com/ViktorAJStein/Regularized_f_Divergence_Particle_Flows/issues).

 Contents
 ---------------------------